mbradds/pipeline-profiles/readme.md

 - Add jsDoc strings to all public modules/methods in `src/modules`.
 - Look into the benfits of splitting css files and adding a `src/css` folder that compiles into one main.css file in `dist`.
 - Move `src/profile.hbs` into `src/components`.
 All templates should be kept together for readability.
+- Update version in package.json
+- Rename default branch to main

 ### Completed TODO's